yan-duarte/yan-duarte.github.io/_posts/2016-07-05-Assignment2.md

 | meanCholesterol    | The average of the mean TC (Total Cholesterol) of the female population, counted in mmol per L; (calculated as if each country has the same age composition as the world | MRC-HPA Centre for Environment and Health |
 | cholesterolInBlood | Total Cholesterol in blood based in the meanCholesterol <br> (0) Desirable below 5.2 mmol/L <br> (1) Borerline high between 5.2 and 6.2 mmol/L <br> (2) High above 6.2 mmol/L| MRC-HPA Centre for Environment and Health |

+The new attributes were:

+  - sugarConsumption
+  - foodCountryMean
+  - cholesterolInBlood

+Witch I will give more importance in the sugarComsumption and breastCancer100th to make this work and answer the question:

+  - _Does the sugar consumption has some relation with the incidence of breast cancer?_

+If I can, I will also try to answer the other two questions:

+  - _Does the food consumption quantity has some relation with the incidence of breast cancer?_
+  - _Does the Cholesterol in blood has some relation with the incidence of breast cancer?_